Dukeway/Autowordtable/README.md

 4. Save the new file.

 > This is essentially letting Word “reconstruct” the old-format tables into true `Tables` objects.

 **Q: Does it support complex table formats?**
 A: This program is suitable for simple structured tables and partially merged cells.
 Complex merged cells or nested tables may not be correctly recognized.

+**Q: Does it support complex table formats?**
+A: This program is suitable for simple structured tables and partially merged cells.
+Complex merged cells or nested tables may not be correctly recognized.